Jonathan2251/lbd/source/funccall.rst

 memory stack only to pass arguments), LowerFormalArguments() will be called twice.
 First time is for sum_i() which will create 6 "load DAGs" for 6 incoming arguments passing into this function.
-Second time is for main() which won't create any "load DAG" for no incoming argument passing into main().
+Second time is for main() which won't create any "load DAG" since no incoming argument passing into main().
 In addition to LowerFormalArguments() which creates the "load DAG", we need loadRegFromStackSlot() (defined in the early chapter) to issue the machine